 In many instances the original impetus of a network of CORS was geodynamic monitoring as illustrated by the GEONET established by the Geographical Survey Institute, GSI, in Japan after the Kobe earthquake.
 Networks that support the monitoring of the International Terrestrial Reference System, ITRS have been created around the world by the International GNSS Service, IGS, which is a service of the International Association of Geodesy and the Federation of Astronomical and Geophysical Data Analysis Services originally established in 1993.
 The United States is by no means the only place in which such networks exists.

-Also, it's worth noting that regional continuously operating reference stations are available.
-Here is the Southern California Integrated GPS Network, which is run by a government-university partnership.
-And more and more of these networks are appearing across the United States, sometimes on a statewide basis, county basis, and other regional designations.
+Here is an illustration of the Southern California Integrated GPS/GNSS Network, SCIGN is a network run by a government-university partnership.
+More and more of these networks are appearing across the United States, sometimes on a statewide basis, county basis, and other regional designations.
 These continuously operating stations occupy a known position and then track the full constellation of GPS/GNSS satellites continuously.
 Then this data is made available, sometimes with a subscription cost, but in the case of NGS for free, and it is available then to do differential positioning of static GPS/GNSS sessions.